queryluke/masseffect-5e/static/data/class_features/recharge_3.md

 id: recharge_3
 name: Recharge (1d8)
 ---
-When you use your recharge feature, you gain tech points equal to 1d8 + your Intelligence modifier.
+At {{ level }} level, when you use your recharge feature, you gain tech points equal to 1d8 + your Intelligence modifier.